davojan/dante-pam-docker/README.md

 ```

 Unfortunately this PAM config supports only CRYPT encryption of the password, so effectively only 8 characters will be used.

+Container restart is not necessary after modifying the passwd-file.

 ## Credits